The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Las Vegas Sands Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-SHAREHOLDER ACTION ALERT The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Las Vegas Sands Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm
+SHAREHOLDER ACTION REMINDER The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Las Vegas Sands Corp. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 Investors who purchased the Company's securities between February 27, 2016 and September 15, 2020, inclusive (the ''Class Period''), are encouraged to contact the firm before December 21, 2020.